dedis/cothority/eventlog/el/README.md

 ## Make a new key pair

 ```
-$ el create -keys
+$ bcadmin keys
 ```

 The keys are printed on the stdout.
-You will give the public key to the ByzCoin administrator to use with the "ol add" command to give your private key the right to make new event logs.
+You will give the public key to the ByzCoin administrator to use with the "bcadmin add" command to give your private key the right to make new event logs.

 ```
-$ PRIVATE_KEY=$priv el create -ol $file
+$ PRIVATE_KEY=$priv el create -bc $file
 ```

 The ByzCoin admin will give you a ByzCoin config file, which you will